pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 The collaboration filtering logic is implemented in `server/storage.ts` within the `searchCollaborations` method.
 The current implementation follows these rules:

 1. Only show **active** collaborations (status = 'active')
+2. Exclude collaborations that have already been swiped on by the user (tracked in the swipes table)
-2. By default, exclude collaborations created by the current user (controlled by the `excludeOwn` parameter)
+3. By default, exclude collaborations created by the current user (controlled by the `excludeOwn` parameter)
-3. Apply additional filtering based on user preferences when enabled:
+4. Apply additional filtering based on user preferences when enabled:
    - Collaboration types (collab types)
    - Company tags and sectors
    - Twitter followers count (both user and company)